Junyi42/DiffSketch/README.md

 To gather the results, run the notebook `gather.ipynb`.

-This notebook will create a directory `results` in the experiment root directory, and will save the results of the experiments in this directory for submission.
+This notebook will create a directory `result` in the root directory, and will gather the results of the experiments in this directory for submission.

 ## Additional Results